Breakthrough research increases w88 tolerance in vital crops

 “We wanted to file these patents because we thought this could be important and applicable to a number of crop species,” Cushman said.
 “We chose to test this process on soybean because it’s a vital crop, and it suffers a lot of loss due to w88 stress.
 We’re hoping we can eventually continue this work with other vital crops as well.”

-Cushman and his team are testing both processes on soybean to improve productivity, water-use efficiency, and drought and salinity w88 under hotter and drier environments.
+Cushman and his team are testing both processes on soybean to improve productivity, water-use efficiency, and w88 and salinity tolerance under hotter and drier environments.
 Once testing on soybean is complete, the engineering could potentially be used to target other vital crops, such as corn.

 Latest From